Book Consultation

 Professional estate and trust tax planning in Ontario typically involves:

-• Comprehensive estate assessment – asset inventory, valuation, and tax implication analysis for all holdings
+• Comprehensive estate assessment, including an asset inventory, valuation, and tax implication analysis for all holdings.

-• Probate fee minimization – strategies reducing Ontario's 1.5% Estate Administration Tax through beneficiary designations, trusts, and strategic will structure
+• Probate fee minimization, including strategies that reduce Ontario's Estate Administration Tax through beneficiary designations, trusts, and a strategic will structure.

-• Trust structure design – family trusts, testamentary trusts, alter ego trusts, and inter vivos trusts delivering tax efficiency and asset protection
+• Trust structure design, including family trusts, testamentary trusts, alter ego trusts, and inter vivos trusts that can deliver tax efficiency and asset protection.

-• Lifetime gifting strategy – planned asset transfer while alive reducing estate size and probate exposure without triggering gift tax
+• Lifetime gifting strategy, including planned asset transfers while alive that reduce estate size and probate exposure.

-• Business succession planning – ensuring smooth transfer of business interests to heirs or co-owners, minimizing tax on sale/transition
+• Business succession planning to support a smooth transfer of business interests to heirs or co-owners.

-• Executor and trustee support – comprehensive accounting, tax return preparation, asset documentation, and CRA filing support
+• Executor and trustee support, including accounting, tax return preparation, asset documentation, and CRA filing support.

-• T3 trust return preparation – annual filings for trusts and estates reporting income allocation and beneficiary slips
+• T3 trust and estate return preparation, including annual filings reporting income allocation and beneficiary slips.

-• Final tax return preparation – terminal return for deceased including deemed disposition of all assets at fair market value
+• Final tax return preparation, including the terminal return for the deceased reflecting the deemed disposition of assets at fair market value.

-• Deemed Disposition Rule – CRA treats death as sale of all assets at fair market value, triggering capital gains tax on appreciated investments, real estate, and business holdings
+• Deemed Disposition Rule – CRA generally treats a person as having disposed of their capital property at fair market value immediately before death, which can trigger capital gains on appreciated investments, real estate, and business holdings.

-• Principal Residence Exemption (PRE) – Primary home can transfer tax-free if designated as principal residence all ownership years; complex rules apply to cottages and investment properties
+• Principal Residence Exemption (PRE) – A home can transfer with relief from capital gains where it qualifies as a principal residence for the relevant ownership years, with more complex rules for cottages and second properties.

-Important: Estate planning is proactive decision-making with profound tax and family implications.
-Without planning, beneficiaries face 20-40% erosion of estate value through capital gains tax, probate fees, and lost tax optimization.
-Strategic planning coordinated with legal professionals costs far less than taxes and complications avoided.
+Important: Estate planning is proactive decision-making with significant tax and family implications.
+Without planning, beneficiaries can face meaningful erosion of estate value through capital gains tax, probate fees, and lost optimization.
+Strategic planning coordinated with legal professionals generally costs far less than the taxes and complications avoided.
+Please confirm current rules with a professional, since tax law changes frequently.

 How to Choose the Best Estate & Trust Tax Planning CPA in Ontario

-• Estate Tax Expertise – Do they specialize in estate planning or is it secondary service?
-Expertise should include capital gains, deemed disposition, LCGE optimization.
+• Estate Tax Expertise – Please ask whether they specialize in estate planning or treat it as a secondary service.
+Expertise should include capital gains, deemed disposition, and LCGE optimization.

-• Capital Gains Knowledge – Can they explain LCGE optimization and capital gains planning strategies?
-This is core competency for quality estate planning.
+• Capital Gains Knowledge – Can they clearly explain LCGE optimization and capital gains planning strategies?
+This is a core competency for quality estate planning.

-• Trust Structuring Capability – Can they design and implement family trusts, alter ego trusts, and other structures delivering tax efficiency?
+• Trust Structuring Capability – Can they design and implement family trusts, alter ego trusts, and other structures that deliver tax efficiency?

-• Ontario Probate Focus – Do they understand Ontario's 1.5% Estate Admin Tax and strategies minimizing it?
+• Ontario Probate Focus – Do they understand Ontario's Estate Administration Tax and strategies to minimize it?
 Local expertise matters.

-• Executor/Trustee Support – Will they provide hands-on accounting support during estate administration?
-Quality firms do; others don't.
+• Executor and Trustee Support – Will they provide hands-on accounting support during estate administration?

 • Legal Coordination – Do they work well with estate lawyers?
 CPAs and lawyers must coordinate for optimal planning.